 The Internet of Things (IoT) has opened up countless opportunities for businesses to drive smarter operations.
 Virtually every device and asset around us is becoming equipped with sensors that transmit data to the cloud.
 Naturally, many companies are eager to make IoT applications part of their business to drive new experiences, cut costs and generate efficiency.

 There is no shortage of potentially ground-breaking ideas out there, but there aren’t yet many IoT examples to pull inspiration from.
-In order to demonstrate the possibilities of what companies can build on Mendix, our Evangelist team built an IoT application.
+In order to demonstrate the possibilities of what companies can build on Mendix, we built an IoT application.

 In order to identify a use case for our IoT app, we chose to focus on the Logistics industry as there are many exciting things happening in supply chain logistics.
 When coming up with the idea, we knew we wanted to demonstrate a use case of combining IoT and Blockchain.
 We decided to build a connected supply chain tracking application to keep track of cargo shipments.

 One of the critical issues facing manufacturers, suppliers, carriers and ultimately customers across the supply chain is ensuring that transported goods arrive at their target destination, safe and fit for their purpose.
 Whilst in transit, there are many factors that can adversely affect cargo, such as exposure to light, temperature increases and decreases, movement, and humidity to name a few.